noidexe/Enjin-Coin-Documentation/docs/registering-game.md

 }
 ```

-One important thing to know is your App ID.
+One important thing to note is your App ID.
 If you already created an app, but forget the id, you can look it up with the following query:

 ```graphql
 query apps {